codmpm/amiga-usb-disk-reader/README.md

 This is a PCB I've designed to work with the marvelous idea, firmware and software from Rob Smith: https://github.com/RobSmithDev/ArduinoFloppyDiskReader

-It's nothing fancy but has some benefits I think do matter:
+It's nothing fancy but has some benefits I think that do matter:

 * integrated _real_ FTDI232RL for communication and AVR flashing
-* Decent DC/DC converter that can handle up to 5V/1A and wide input voltage from 7-36V.
+* Decent DC/DC converter that can handle up to 5V/1A and wide input voltage (7-36V).
 This is the more power friendly way, as some drives demand more than the max.
 500mA USB delivers
 * Switchable to USB power if desired